vishipayyallore/speaker_series_2021/AzConf/17Apr2021_HandsOnAzureFunctions/README.md

 #### **2. Azure Functions in Portal using Node JS**
 **Description:**

-We will create a simple Azure Function App with node runtime.
+We will create a Azure Function App named **func-azportal-demo-dev-001** with node runtime.
 It will have a Http Trigger Azure Function which will accept "name, and data" as part of POST call.
 We will also add "lodash" package using Kudu Console.

 **Steps:**
 1. Create a Function App called "func-azportal-demo-dev-001"
-1. Add a Function and code
+1. Add a Function called **ArrayOperations**
-1. Code and Test
+1. Code and Test Tab
+1. Testing using Browser (GET)
-1. Integration
+1. Integration Tab
-1. Monitor
+1. Monitor Tab
 1. Storage Account Explorer
 1. Kudu Console
-1. Testing using Browser (GET)
 1. Testing using Postman (POST)

 ##### **Images for Reference**